 It is however important to mention that the development received enormous input from Ranke von Voltaire (1695-1778) who first coined the concept "philosophy of history" and argued that the subject of History was neither the Church nor the State but the progress of human civilization.
-Similarly, a major advancement towards a more objective treatment of History was witnessed in 1914 and was in contrast to the

-Voltaire's speculative philosophy.
+Similarly, a major advancement towards a more objective treatment of History was witnessed in 1914 and was in contrast to the Voltaire's speculative philosophy.
 Akombo (2015) noted that the benefits of this trend included: - the method employed by practicing historians were subjected to critical analysis, ever-growing specialization and emergence of various branches of History e.g. Histories of Ideas, economics, military, diplomacy, law, gender, environment etc. and History research and writing is now extended to all civilization and not only the western civilization as before.
-While this chapter agrees with the above views on methodology as a tool for scientific research in History, it chooses to look at it precisely as an essential medium for the acquisition of skills and rudimentary critical steps for historical documentation which concurs with the philosophy, general rules and principles which are demonstrated and acceptable in the field of History.
+While this chapter agrees with the above views on methodology as a tool for scientific research in History, it chooses to look at it precisely as an essential medium for the acquisition of skills and rudimentary critical steps for historians which must be observe and apply in order to objectively attend and produce a historical documentation which concurs with the philosophy, general rules and principles which are demonstrated and acceptable in the field of History.